kaan-arik/yolo-cbam/README.md

-# yolo-cbam
-YOLO computer vision algorithm and CBAM module addition.

-You can update this template with your own username, model file paths and any details you wish to add.
-Adding more sections or changing the format is entirely up to your preferences.

 # YOLOv8 + CBAM Integration

 This repository demonstrates how to integrate **CBAM** (Convolutional Block Attention Module) into Ultralytics’ YOLOv8 instance-segmentation model.
 It logs which layers are wrapped with CBAM both at integration time and during each forward pass.
+You can also explore the fully annotated Jupyter notebook in `yolocbam.ipynb`.

 ## 📖 Project Overview